egomezmo/liri-node-app/README.md

-LIRI
+### LIRI is a Language Interpretation and Recognition Interface

-LIRI is a Language Interpretation and Recognition Interface LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

 Posible commands:
 node liri concert-this <artist/band name here>